Last Updated on

 Where to Eat in Somers Point

 From the outside, the place looks like your typical old-school neighborhood bar, but Gregory’s has a couple of surprises inside.
-First of all – décor is updated and beautiful, and the food, well, lets just say that Chef Paul was recently asked to appear on Top Chef (but declined due to family duties), so you won’t find your ordinary tavern grub here.
+First of all – décor is updated and beautiful.
+And the food, well, lets just say that Chef Paul was recently asked to appear on Top Chef (but declined due to family duties).
+You won’t find your ordinary tavern grub here.

 As a result, in 1982, Taco John’s claimed the phrase.
-But those in Somers Point, especially those who came to Gregorys to eat Tacos on Tuesdays in 1979, know better.
+But patrons of Gregory’s in Somers Point, especially those who wolfed up Tacos on Tuesdays in 1979, know better.
 And now you do, too.

-EAT: Anchorage Tavern.
-The Anchorage has been a town landmark since 1874, when it was the Trenton Hotel, catering to seasonal visitors and “bird gunners.”
+The Anchorage has been a town landmark since 1874, when it was the Trenton Hotel.
+Back then, it catered to seasonal visitors and “bird gunners.”
 By the 1970’s, the bar was best known for its “7 Beers for $1,” which gives you an idea of the establishment’s clientele at that point.

 There’s typically a two-hour wait for a table in the summer, when the bar is in full swing and patrons come from dry Ocean City and far beyond.
-The popularity might have something to do with its 15 minutes of fame on Diners, Drive-Ins and Dives two years ago, a gift that keeps on giving as the episode keeps on repeating.
+The popularity might have something to do with its 15 minutes of fame on Diners, Drive-Ins and Dives, a gift that keeps on giving as the episode keeps on repeating.

 Where to Stay in Somers Point NJ

 Rooms are clean, cool, and contemporary, with punches of color and updated granite sink bathrooms.
 New bedding is crisp and clean.
 Full updated kitchens are stocked with tableware, tools and utensils.
-And in the morning, a cold breakfast buffet comes complimentary with the room.
+In the morning, a cold breakfast buffet comes complimentary with the room.
 Rates $99 standard room off season -$309 for suite in summer (3-night minimum in season weekends) includes parking, wi fi and breakfast.